i-finn/science_projects/double_res_acq/README.md

 3) The frequency on the microwave synthesizer (local oscillator) is set to the correct value over serial communication

 4) The digitizer on the computer is started via a mouse click (unfortunately there wasn't a good API for the digitizer at the time so we just used automated mouse clicking).
-When the acquisition is finished, a filename is automatically typed in and the time domain data is typed in and saved.
+When the acquisition is finished, a filename is automatically typed in and the time domain data is saved.

+Altogether, this program allows the user to determine which peaks in a spectrum are connected to which other peaks.
+This helps considerably in spectral assignment.